rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 categories: update
 ---

-Some time ago I came across the "Constellation" pieces by artist Kumi Yamashita and couldn't forget them.
-Check out her [online gallery](http://www.kumiyamashita.com/constellation/) to see what I mean--they're incredible.
-Taking a white board, thousands of small nails, and a single sewing thread, she weaves portraits of people around her by weaving the thread between the nails.
-The components are simple but the result is nuanced, fluid, organic, and lifelike.
+Some time ago I came across the "Constellation" pieces by artist Kumi Yamashita.
+Check out her [online gallery](http://www.kumiyamashita.com/constellation/) if you haven't seen them--they're incredible.
+She takes a white board, thousands of small nails, and a single sewing thread and weaves incredibly lifelike portraits.
+The components are simple but the result is nuanced and organic.

-It just so happens that a few weeks ago I moved into a huge loft in Emeryville.
-Being a former airplane engine manufacturing plant, the loft has towering walls that cry out, _put art on me!_.
-Now ordinarily in furnishing a loft's walls one either needs to have the money to purchase art or needs to have the intution, perseverance, and raw artistic ability that characterize someone like Kumi Yamashita to create the art.
+I recently moved into a loft apartment in Emeryville and, having large walls, felt a need to put up some art.
+I lack both artistic talent and money so normally this would not be possible, but something about the Yamashita pieces spoke to me.
+"You could probably code up an algorithm in Javascript that would replicate us," they said.

-I turn out to have none of those things, but I know Javascript, which has followed [Atwood's Law](http://blog.codinghorror.com/the-principle-of-least-power/) for the most part and now can be used for most tasks a programmer would like to accomplish.
-So I thought, why not try and generate some fine art using Javascript?
+I of course mean in no way to suggest that a mere algorithm could replicate Yamashita's artistic talent and perseverance in making these portraits.
+Rather, I mean to say that Javascript has been adapted to do [most things a programmer would like to accomplish](http://blog.codinghorror.com/the-principle-of-least-power/) reasonably well, so why not give a programmer's crack at fine art?

-So that was my programming assignment for the last week.
-Create a script that would analyze an image and output instructions for recreating it in real life with nails and thread a la Yamashita.
+So that was my programming assignment for last week.
+Create a script to analyze an image and output instructions for recreating it in real life with nails and thread a la Yamashita.
 And also, why not do it in color, too?

 This seemed like a project that would turn out to be much harder than I originally anticipated, but I decided to do it anyway.
-This post details the algorithm I came up with.
-The physical construction of the piece will be detailed in a following post.
+This post details the first algorithm I came up with.
+Adjustments to that algorithm and the physical construction of the piece come later.

 ##Tools

-HTML5 Canvas actually has a couple very useful methods for us:   [getImageData]( https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#getImageData ) and [putImageData](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#putImageData )
+I want to exclusively use Javascript, because why not, right?
+That's possible with HTML5 Canvas, which has all the image manipulation tools we need:   [getImageData]( https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#getImageData ) and [putImageData](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#putImageData ).

-These are getters and setters for the ImageData property of the HTML canvas.
-They return an array that has the red, green, blue, and alpha (opacity) value for each pixel in the image.
-This allows us to create a model of the image as an array and run any operations we might want on it (for example, drawing a thread), then push it back to the canvas to render.
-Sounds like just what we need to complement our plain ol' Javascript toolkit.
+GetImageData returns an array that has the red, green, blue, and alpha (opacity) value for each pixel in the image.
+All we need to do is manipulate that with our Javascript program then push it back to the canvas with putImageData to visualize our result.

 ##First approach

 I figured I would first go with the simplest, most naive approach I could think of then optimize later.
-Here's the non-functional pseudocode of what I came up with:
+Here's the pseudocode of what I came up with:

 {% highlight javascript %}

 var pixels = getRGB("path/to/img.jpg");
-var grid = generateSimpleRectangularNailGrid({width: 30, height: 54});
+//Lets just make a square grid of nails var grid = generateSimpleRectangularNailGrid({width: 30, height: 54});
 var canvas = document.getElementById("canvas");